Automated External Defibrillator (AED)

 AED Owner

-- Provide or arrange for training and refresher training in AED use for staff.
-Units should make a reasonable effort to train sufficient staff in order to have at least one trained staff person on site during normal business hours.
+- Units should make a reasonable effort to train sufficient staff in order to have at least one trained staff person on site during normal business hours.

 Environmental Health and Safety